mileweb/docs-content-hdt/docs/portal/reports.md

 ![null](</docs/resources/images/reports/reports.png>)

-If you are a paid customer of **Virtual Private Line** usage, you can also switch between the “Total” and “Virtual Private Line” dashboard by clicking the selection button at the top-right corner.
+If you are a paid customer of **Virtual Private Line** usage, you can also switch between the “Total” and “Virtual Private Line” dashboard by clicking the selection button at the top right corner.

 ## Understanding Report Types